nekomide/.github/profile/README.md

 ### Open positions
 If you can write a language other than English, consider [contacting a maintainer](https://rayne.page/contact) to become a translator for Nekomide.

+## Contributing
+Contributions are encouraged from all individuals who comply with the [Nekomide Code of Conduct](../CODE_OF_CONDUCT.md).

+For security concerns, refer to Nekomide's [security policy](../SECURITY.md).